JPBotelho/portfolio/Portfolio/_posts/2021-03-31-MathVisualization.md

 Visualization of a Chaotic 3 variable system with a histogram.

-The lorenz system is a set of 3 equations that tell you how the X, Y, Z coordinates of a point will change over time.
-These 3 equations have 3 fixed variables: ρ, σ , β, which are fixed at the start.
-For example, ρ = 28, σ = 10, and β = 8/3.
+The lorenz system is a set of 3 differential equations.
+As the name says, these equations tell you how much the position of a point varies.
+There are 3 equations, one for each axis (XYZ).
+These equations rely on the input of 3 predeteremined variables named ρ, σ and β.
+These variables are set at the start of the simulation and don't change.
+Possible values for them are, for example, ρ = 28, σ = 10, and β = 8/3.

-You start at point like P(0.1, 0, 0) (It cannot be all 0s, because otherwise it would never change).
-Then you apply these functions over and over again, adding a little bit of time each time you do so (0.01).
-The smaller the timestep the more precise your result will be, since there is less time for the point to move.
-Then, calculate where in the image your point is.
-Increment that pixel.
-In the end, after X iterations, you get a histogram where every pixel knows how many times it was visited, you can just render it as grayscale.
+To render a lorenz system, you start with a non-zero point P. Solve the differential equations for the point.
+Add the output to the current point's position.
+Render the point.
+Repeat.
+In order to obtain smooth results, multiply the result of the equations by something like 0.01.
+This ensures that the point moves very little each time, which generates more data.
 {:refdef: style="text-align: center;"}
 ![Test](/assets/images/Lorenz1.png "ageag")
 ![Test](/assets/images/Lorenz2.png "ageag")